awsdocs/amazon-ses-developer-guide/doc-source/notification-contents.md

 **Note**
 When a *soft bounce* \(a bounce related to a temporary issue, such as the recipient's inbox being full\) occurs, Amazon SES attempts to redeliver the email for a certain period of time\.
 At the end of that period of time, if Amazon SES still can't deliver the email, it stops trying\.
 Amazon SES provides notifications for hard bounces, as well as for soft bounces that it stopped trying to deliver\.
+If you want to receive a notification each time a soft bounce occurs, [enable event publishing](monitor-sending-using-event-publishing-setup.md) and configure it to send notifications when Delivery Delay events occur\.

 | bounceType | bounceSubType | Description |